LukePappa/myOS/b.md

-Ourism teaches the meditative instruction "Be" and aims to share this teaching with humanity.
+Ourism holds that one should live by the single meditative instruction "Be".
+The aim of Ourism is to share this teaching with humanity.